-- FOR the election of the nominees named in this Circular as directors; - FOR the appointment of PricewaterhouseCoopers LLC as auditors and authorizing the directors to fix the auditors' remuneration; - FOR the approval, on an advisory basis of the compensation the Company's Named Executive Officers; and - FOR the approval, on an advisory basis of the future advisory votes on executive officer compensation to be held every two years.
+- FOR the election of the nominees named in this Circular as directors; and - FOR the appointment of PricewaterhouseCoopers LLC as auditors and authorizing the directors to fix the auditors' remuneration.

-For more information about these matters, please see "Item No. 1 Election of Directors" on page 6, "Item No. 2 Appointment of Auditors" on page 9, "Item No. 3 Advisory Vote on Executive Officer Compensation" on page 9, and "Item No. 4 Frequency of Advisory Vote on Executive Officer Compensation" on page 10.
+For more information about these matters, please see "Item No. 1 - Election of Directors" on page 5 and "Item No. 2 - Appointment of Auditors" on page 8.